-DeKalb Elementary from director Reed Van Dyk is one of 10 films short-listed for the Academy Award for Live Action Short Film.
+DeKalb Elementary from director Reed Van Dyk is one of five films nominated for the 2018 Academy Award for Best Live Action Short Film

 The entirety of the short film DeKalb Elementary takes place inside of an administrative office of the eponymous elementary school.
 A man (Bo Mitchell) walks in and calmly proceeds to take out a semi-automatic rifle.
 Holding a woman (Tarra Riggs) hostage, he waits for the police to arrive.

 The calmness of the characters involved may at first appear anachronistic to the plot that is unfolding, but the short plays out in what feels like a realistic way.
 This is accomplished through the acting performances of Riggs and Mitchell.
 Mitchell paces around the cramped space of the office, dazed.
 Riggs, for the most part, is stock still, concealing fear.
 Together they create an economy of emotional states that serve the function of the short well.

 The short is based on a true story, an incident that occurred in Atlanta, Georgia.
 It is a live action reenactment of a 911 call; it unfolds unexpectedly, sadly.
 Surprisingly quietly.

 What results is a case study of mental illness.
 Moreover, it is an isolated incident that could be mapped onto a culture of mental illness and gun violence.
 As much as the discourse on gun violence is politicized and polarized, the incidents are unilaterally stories about human beings.